docutils/docutils/sandbox/html4strict/README.txt

 ``html4css1.HTMLTranslator`` classes.
 Some methods are overwritten to replace deprecated HTML constructs or hard coded formatting.

-The html4css2.css style sheet extends the standard layout for CSS2-conforming Html browsers.
+The xhtml11.css style sheet extends the standard layout for CSS2-conforming HTML browsers.

 Changes to the html4css1 writer